-Perhaps the most important reason for the continued popularity of grammar correction is one that has never received any explicit discussion.
-Teachers and researchers commonly seem to believe that as long as there is any possibility, however remote, that grammar correction could sometimes help learners, they should continue using it (and using it generally with all types of students and in all types of classes.
-Of course, no amount of research could ever remove all possible ambiguity about the ineffectiveness of a teaching practice, so such a view makes grammar correction immune to any challenge.
+Teachers and researchers commonly seem to believe that as long as there is any possibility, however remote, that grammar correction could sometimes help learners, they should continue using it so such a view makes grammar correction immune to any challenge.

-This view's logic is never explicit, but is the product of the doubtful intuition that correction simply must be effective.
-The strength and commonness of this intuition in turn results from the influence of the information- transfer view of learning, discussed before.
-Most people involved in language teaching are aware, at least in an intellectual sense, that learning is actually a much more complex process than that.
-But everyday thinking has strengthened the belief that what teachers tell students and what the students learn are directly connected (or should be).
-Tradition no doubt plays a role as well; there is a natural reluctance to abandon a practice that has always been a basis of teaching.
+This view is the product of the intuition that correction simply must be effective.
+The strength and commonness of this intuition in turn results from the influence of the information- transfer view of learning.
+Most people involved in language teaching are aware that learning is actually a much more complex process than that.
+But everyday thinking has strengthened the belief that what teachers tell students and what the students learn are directly connected.
+Tradition also plays a role as well.
+There is a natural reluctance to abandon a practice that has always been a basis of teaching.